-Below is a list of some sample strategies programs use to pursue their faculty diversity goals.
+Below is a list of some sample strategies programs use to pursue their faculty diversity and inclusion goals.
 It is meant to be illustrative, although not exhaustive.

-3.2.1 Strategies used in recruitment Strategies used in retention Other strategies used to assure students are exposed to diverse views and experiences Advertisement includes statement welcoming diverse applicants consistent within legal and institutional environment There is a new faculty orientation that provides information on the promotion and tenure process Use of part time instructors Advertisement is placed in publications and on listservs that serve diverse audiences New faculty are assigned to a faculty mentor Use of guest lecturers Advertisement is sent to schools with concentrations of diverse graduate New faculty are provided information about employee

-students resource groups and contact

-Students numbers for the chair or facilitator.

-Databases are nurebased and ada sent

-Databases are purchased and ads sent.
-New faculty regularly meet with the

-program director to discuss

-progress vis a vis the tenure and
+3.2.1 Strategies used in recruitment Strategies used in retention Other strategies used to assure students are exposed to diverse views and experiences Advertisement includes statement welcoming diverse applicants consistent within legal and institutional environment There is a new faculty orientation that provides information on the promotion and tenure process Faculty meet and review syllabi for readings and course assignments related to diverse communities Advertisement is placed in publications and on listservs that serve diverse audiences New faculty are assigned to a faculty mentor Use of part-time instructors; guest lecturers Advertisement is sent to schools with concentrations of diverse graduate students New faculty are provided information about employee resource groups and contact numbers for the chair or facilitator Support faculty efforts to meet with diverse community organization leaders Clear hiring criteria and non-gendered language in position announcements New faculty regularly meet with the program director to discuss progress vis a vis the tenure and promotion process Support field trips and other organized activities to sites with historical and/or cultural significance to underrepresented populations Phone calls are made to program directors from schools with a diverse graduate student body to encourage applications from potential candidates New faculty members are introduced to the teaching and learning center or a master teacher for assistance in course development Organize a film series where students watch and discuss movies that bring diverse perspectives Phone calls or recruitment letters made to underrepresented faculty known by program faculty to encourage application New faculty regularly meet with the program director or chair to discuss issues and needs Partnerships with professional association chapters that increase contact with professionals with diverse backgrounds different from those of some students Invitations are sent to authors of articles from publications, such as Black Issues in Higher Education , which feature people of color in the field Clear criteria for promotion Use of research practicum and/or service-learning courses in partnership with organizations that serve diverse community Job announcements are sent to diversity related caucuses in ASPA, APPAM, APSA, NFBPA, and other organizations relevant to the position Monitor workload, including teaching, research, and service Data tracking to monitor faculty outcomes (promotion, tenure, etc.)

-promotion process

-Phone calls are made to program New faculty members are

-directors from schools with a diverse introduced to the teaching and

-graduate student body to encourage learning center or a master teacher

-applications from potential candidates for assistance in course

-development.

-Phone calls or recruitment letters made New faculty regularly meet with the

-to women and minorities known by program director or chair to discuss

-program faculty to encourage issues and needs.

-application

-Faculty, administrators, women, and Other please specify

-professional staff of color to help

-uncover the available pool.

-Invitations are sent to authors of

-articles from publications, such as Black

-Issues in Higher Education, which

-feature people of color in the field

-Job announcements are sent to diversity

-related caucuses in ASPA, APPAM,

-APSA, and other organizations relevant

-to the position

-Evaluation criteria are used to create an

-inclusive pool of candidates

-The search committee receives training

-on recruitment and selection practices

-that increase potential for diverse pools

-and hires

-The department receives training on

-recruitment and selection practices that

-increase potential for diverse pools and

-hires

-Minority and female faculty have an

-opportunity to meet with other minority

-and female faculty informally during the

-interview process

-A female or minority is included on the

-search committee

-Documentation on why candidates are

-excluded from interview is required

-Other, please specify
+Evaluation criteria are used to create an inclusive pool of candidates Provide opportunities for increased visibility and leadership roles for underrepresented faculty Cultural competency training The search committee receives training on recruitment and selection practices that increase potential for diverse pools and hires The department receives training on recruitment and selection practices that increase potential for diverse pools and hires Underrepresented faculty have an opportunity to informally meet with other faculty candidates during the interview process Underrepresented faculty are included on the search committee Documentation on why candidates are excluded from interview is required Search committee establishes protocols for ensuring a diverse and inclusive candidate pool Other, please specify